JuliaraVasconcelos/JuliaraVasconcelos/README.md

 ### Hi there 👋

 ✨ I'm Juliara Vasconcelos from Brazil.
-I've started my learning journey in front end development this year but I've already have a lot to show.
+I've started my learning journey in front end development in 2022 but I've already have a lot to show.
 My first contact with this field was in 2009 when I used to make templates for Tumblr Pages only using HTML and CSS (and eventually bootstrap, when I discovered it).

 🌱 I’m currently learning ReactJS but always go back to remember the fundamentals.